-Instead of the Valpo room and board, you pay the Tübingen room and board.
+Students pay room and board directly to Tübingen.
 Typically, a single room currently costs 225-300 EURO (check the rate of exchange for the Dollar equivalent) per month.
 Meal costs will typically be lower than at Valpo, since the German government heavily subsidizes cafeteria costs for university students; however, some students prefer to prepare all their meals in the dormitories.

 The fee for the five-week orientation program is paid for through the generosity of the Max Kade Foundation (as long as Valparaiso’s funding relationship with the Max Kade Foundation continues).

 German majors accepted into the program will be considered for the Henry and June Giebel Study Abroad Scholarship.
 Students are encouraged to apply for the Baden-Württemberg Scholarship and the DAAD Undergraduate Scholarship.